Skip to Main Content

 • Sources: Look for a bibliography, works cited, or other list of sources the author used

 • Age: Look for the publication or copyright date.
 Is it current enough for your topic?
+When researching subjects related to science, (like Biology) and Medicine, (such as Dental Hygiene or Nursing), it is often more appropriate if the information is from the last five years.

 • Publisher: Look for the name of the publisher (or parent website).
 What other kinds of sources does this publisher provide?
 What does a Google or Wikipedia search for this publisher say?